nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   * Pros: Achieved our purpose of a `ScheduleList`
   * Cons: Code duplication

+___

 ### Mark Student Feature

-This feature allows the teacher to mark a student as present for class, which increases the student's amount owed by the rates per class, while setting the student's next class date to be a week later.
+This feature allows the teacher to mark a student as present for class, which increases the student's amount owed by the rates per class.

 #### Implementation Details